-Multiple languages are supported, including German, English, Spanish, French, Italian, Japanese, Portuguese, Russian, Simplified Chinese and Traditional Chinese for the viewer window interface.
+The 2MP Low-Light Flush-Mount Video Analytics Speed Dome supports different languages for the browser interface, including German, English, Spanish, French, Italian, Japanese, Portuguese,

+Russian, Simplified Chinese, and Traditional Chinese.

 Display Stream Selection

 According to the streaming setting, you can choose the one stream to display from the drop-down menu.